arlojay-studios/e621-browser/README.md

-# e621-browser
+# e621 Scroller
-An e621 browser inspired by quick-scrolling content apps such as Tiktok and YouTube Shorts.
+Allows you to scroll e621 in a way seen in common media apps YouTube Shorts and Tiktok.